arjanflac/polymath-system-prompt/README.md

 ---

 ## The A/B Test
-To demonstrate the difference in cognitive density, we tested both a standard model and the Polymath Prompt with the same query on **Gemini Pro**.
+To demonstrate the difference in cognitive density, tested both a standard model and the Polymath Prompt with the same query on **Gemini Pro**.

 **The Query:** *"I want to start a substack blog about music.
 Come up with a strategy."*

 ### Before: Standard Model Response
-*Generic advice, listicle format, cheerleader tone ("It's never too late!").*
+*Generic advice, listicle format.*

 <details>
 <summary><strong>Click to expand Standard Response</strong></summary>